 Although the app is centered on the user’s location, the Locate Me button may be hidden if it doesn’t affect other buttons shifting into its vacant space.
 Once the user starts panning the map and their current location isn’t centered anymore, the Locate Me button reappears so users can re-center on their location again.
 Alternatively, the icon may change from showing a target icon with a dot in the center while centered to using the same icon without a dot otherwise.

 As an alternative to the Locate Me button, a link may be used.
 This approach is especially useful when more verbose labels such as Find a Hospital Near Me or Local Deals Tonight are needed.
 Place the link near a location finder or search and consider adding the Locate Me icon adornment for clarity.

-Users should always understand why the app is asking for their location, therefore provide context around its purpose and if possible, hint at how the opting into providing this information is used and benefits the user’s experience.
+Users should always understand why the app is asking for their location.
+Provide context for its purpose and, if possible, hint at how this information will be used.